 Food processor or high-speed blender

-Carefully wrap the hazelnuts in a kitchen towel and rub to remove their skins.
+Carefully wrap the roasted hazelnuts in a kitchen towel and rub to remove their skins.
 Set aside.

 Tip: Not all of the skin will come off which is OK.
 Simply remove as much as possible.